labib0x0hunter/HizBizBizGO/README.md

 Just Random Golang Script I Made For Fun

 [-] HTTPX.go
-  Takes a list of urls and show status code of that url
+  Takes a list of urls and shows status code of that url